LCBH/UKano/examples/README.md

 Remark that, in some files, we may use multiple conditionals in a row to ease the readability.
 Note that UKano considers them as a single compacted conditional.
-We also show how UKano detects some attacks (for files whose name contains 'attack').
+We also show how UKano detects some attacks on variations of protocols that do not satisfy our conditions (corresponding files end with `-attack.pi`).

+Finally, the folder [`./examples/tamarin/`](./examples/tamarin/) contains some Tamarin models mentioned in [H17]; they are obviously not valid UKano files.

 ## List of Case Studies
 See the table below.
 References to the protocols can be found at [HBD17].